tuture-dev/docs/tuture-yml-spec.md

 **tuture.yml** contains metadata and everything needed to build your Tuture tutorial.
 Note that each field below can and should be written in the language claimed in the `language` field.

+> **It's strongly advised not to edit this file manually.**.
+We recommend writing tutorials directly in our browser editor.

 A full example:

 ```yaml